 The clause itself will permit charities falling below the threshold to register voluntarily or be removed from the register if they so wish.

 12. It is not anticipated that the Bill will give rise to any additional expenditure.

 HUMAN RIGHTS ISSUES

-14. The Department considers the provisions of the Bill to be compatible with the Convention on Human Rights.
+13. The provisions of the Bill are compatible with the European Convention on Human Rights.

 EQUALITY IMPACT ASSESSMENT

-18. The Minister for Social Development had made the following statement under section 9 of the Northern Ireland Act 1998:
+18. At introduction, the Minister for Communities, Ms Deirdre Hargey had made the following statement under section 9 of the Northern Ireland Act 1998: